21it/calculus/README.md

 - **If developer of λ-type `T` implements all smart constructors and methods for `T` properly (validations of external arguments etc), then value of λ-type `T` is always valid in ANY place of ANY program.**

 We are not relying on **hope** anymore!
-Smart constructors, smart methods and encapsulation is much better strategy then just hope, isn't it?
+Encapsulation, smart constructors and smart methods are much better strategy then just **hope**, isn't it?
 But maybe somebody can say: "hey, real type of λ-type value is just a function, so we can call it and access internal state without methods, we can create new functions and corrupt existing values".
 Let's try it:

 ```elixir
 iex> s0 = Stack.new([1, 2, 3])